codess-aus/DP-100/Experiment.md

 **Join Data module**.
 This module is used to merge two datasets using a database-style join operation.

 **Clip Values module**.
 This module allows you to replace data values that are above or below a specified threshold with a mean, a constant, or other substitute value.

+**Inference cluster**.
+In order to host a real-time web service endpoint, you would have to create a cluster consisting of an Azure Kubernetes Service (AKS) instance or Azure Container Instance (ACI) managed by Azure.
+AKS is recommended for production use, while ACI is used primarily for small models or for development/testing purposes.
+This is the only type of cluster that is supported for deploying an inference pipeline as a hosted real-time service.

+Compute instance, compute cluster, and attached compute are not supported to run inference pipelines as a real-time service.
+These clusters are more suited to host training and batch pipelines.

+Specify a virtual network and ensure **head and worker nodes** can communicate with each other.
+Training video game machine learning models uses a process known as reinforcement learning (RL).
+RL machine learning agents take actions and then observe the results as a way of seeking rewards.
+Because RL is compute intense, it is typically performed across multiple compute nodes, known as head and worker nodes.
+In Azure Machine Learning, RL requires that you specify a virtual network that does not block the ports that nodes need to communicate.

+You create a file dataset to reference the unstructured file or files you want to use in your machine learning experiments.
+In machine learning experiments, a FileDataset may be downloaded to compute targets or stored elsewhere and mounted to the experiment.

+The **Estimator class** can be used when a predefined machine learning framework estimator does not already exist in Azure Machine Learning.
+For reinforcement learning, Azure Machine Learning provides the ReinforcementLearningEstimator class.

+**SKLearn class** is used when running Scikit-learn training scripts.
+Scikit-learn is a Python-based machine learning library that only supports single-node compute targets.